AbsaOSS/cobrix/README.md

 ```

 This is very helpful for multisegment files when segments have different lengths.
 Since each segment has it's own
-copybook it is very convenient to extract segments one by one by combining 'is_record_sequence' option with segment
+copybook it is very convenient to extract segments one by one by combining `record_format = V` option with segment
 filter option.

 ```